Jump toUpdate content

 Check you can access your logs using the explore tab in Grafana:

 You now have a Loki stack up and running.
-All your pods logs will be stored in Loki and you will be able to view and query your applications logs in Grafana.
-Please refer to the Grafana documentation here, if you want to learn more about querying the Loki data source.
+All your pods logs will be stored in Loki and you will be able to view and query your applications’ logs in Grafana.
+Refer to the Loki documentation, if you want to learn more about querying the Loki data source.